The Galeries

+History

-The site on which The Galeries now stands was originally the Murdochs department store, later the flagship Waltons department store.
+The site on which The Galeries now stands was originally the Murdoch's Ltd. department store, later the flagship Waltons department store.
 The Waltons store was demolished in 1983, and the site sat vacant for years after the owner Alan Bond suffered major losses from the investment in Waltons.

 The new development, incorporating the high-rise Citigroup Centre and the Galeries Victoria as a podium, was completed in 2000.

+Description

-The Galeries is a four level shopping centre, that features a series of covered laneways running throughout with bridges between buildings and a central piazza area.
+The Galeries is a four-level shopping centre that features a series of covered laneways running throughout with bridges between buildings and a central piazza area.
 The centre also incorporates the historic Sydney Mechanics' School of Arts, which is now the Arthouse Hotel.

 The centre includes direct access to Town Hall railway station via underground passageways at the southern end, adjacent to a passageway that leads to the Queen Victoria Building.
 A station on the Sydney Monorail was also incorporated into the centre until the monorail closed in 2013.

 The Citigroup Centre and combined Galeries was designed by Crone Partners Architecture Studios.